Daniel-Peace/senior_project/README.md

 ### model.py
 This class contains members and functions for holding and working with information about the integrated AI and ML models.
-When the pipeline is started, this class is used to store the configuration data for each model in `model_configs.json`.
+When the pipeline is started, this class is used to store the configuration data for each model from `model_configs.json`.

 ### finalize_predictions.py
 This program is responsible for receiving all predictions from all models and creating